 Q: What is a pension credit?

 A: When a pension debit (deducted from the original scheme member's benefits under the terms of a pension sharing order) is paid, this is received, on behalf of their ex-spouse, in the form of a 'Pension Credit'.

 Q: My client has a disqualifying pension credit.
 What is this and can it be designated to drawdown?

 A: A disqualifying pension credit is where a pension credit transfer is paid from previously crystallised funds, meaning that no pension commencement lump sum/ tax free cash can be paid when the receiving member puts their benefits in to payment.
-The receiving member must have reached minimum pension age, or qualify under the ill-health rule, before they can access the pension fund.
+The receiving member must have reached minimum pension age, or qualify under any of the ill-health rules, before they can access the pension fund.
 They will have access to any retirement options allowed under the pension scheme, so if the scheme offers drawdown then this should be an option for the client.
 NB uncrystallised funds pension lump sum (UFPLS) cannot be offered as the client is not entitled to any tax-free portion.

 Q: Can a provider refuse to accept a transfer of a disqualifying pension credit?

 A: Yes.
 A provider who accepts a disqualifying pension credit must be able to administer this correctly, i.e. they must ensure they do not pay pension commencement lump sum/tax free cash from the funds.
 This involves additional checks so some providers have taken a commercial decision to refuse to accept this type of business.